The bell rings and the games begin.

 Instead, students work toward goals at all times.
 They are learning that hard work pays off.
 When they are having a rough day–which, let’s face it, we all do–they are not made to feel bad about themselves.
 Instead, they know they need to try harder tomorrow.
 Parents love this positive approach to classroom management, and I consistently get praise and feedback from my administrators as well.

-If you are looking for new ways to build kids up and get them excited about learning and doing their best, try adding some of these strategies to your tool box.
-And, if you have a particular system that works well for you, please be sure to leave it in the comment box below.
+If you are looking for new ways to build kids up, get them excited about learning and doing their best, try adding some of these strategies to your tool box.
+And if you have a particular system that works well for you, please be sure to leave it in the comment box below.